Set public access button on the FGDC document display page doesn't work (on sanparks skin).

 I am going to close the bug and add a note on bug 5553 to indicate to open this bug when bug 5553 is fixed.

-#7 Updated by Jing Tao almost 8 years ago
+#7 Updated by Jing Tao about 8 years ago

 reopen this bug since ben added a comment on bug 5553: